 February 2018.
 As with most Chinese cities there are plenty of temples scattered around Quanzhou.
 I consider myself something of a temple veteran, so decided to limit myself to the magnificent Guandi Temple on Tumen Street.

 February 2018.
 Guandi Temple is dedicated to Guan Yu, a Three Kingdoms general deified as The Taoist God of War.
 Famed throughout China as a pillar of loyalty and righteousness, inside you’ll find statues of the old guy and various wall panels recounting the many tales of his life.
 I really love the architecture, an odd mix of classical Chinese and 1970s Sheffield steelworks.

 February 2018.
-The whole area is awash with chattering merchants and irritating beggars, many of whom aren’t shy in coming up to you to shake their tin cups in your face!
+The whole Guandi Temple area is awash with chattering merchants and irritating beggars, many of whom aren’t shy in coming up to you to shake their tin cups in your face!
 Interestingly, an old guy that was bothering me was shooed away by this group of female vendors.

 I’ve also written a short story series called Challenged in China.